athos-ribeiro/lppa/README.md

 # lppa

-Command line tool to create Launchpad PPAs and push deb source packages to them
+Command line tool to create Launchpad PPAs and push deb source packages to them.

+While this tool is intended to be used by distribution developers who often need to prepare and push packages to test PPAs, this can also be used by developers who wish to distribute their software through PPAs.
+For the latter, please make sure to check the documentation since the default values are designed to enhance the former use cases.

 ## Installation